greymd/docker-zsh-completion/README.md

 # docker-zsh-completion
 Zsh completion for [docker](http://docker.io) and [docker-compose](https://github.com/docker/compose).
-Docker related repositories are registered as this repository's submodules.
+Completion files on the original repositories are periodically updated on this repository.
-Completion files given by original repositories will be registered as part of `fpath`.
+Importing `docker-zsh-completion.plugin.zsh`, completion settings will be enabled (they are registered to `fpath`).

 ## Install